ocapn/ocapn/draft-specifications/Model.md

 For purposes of [Pass Invariant Equality](#pass-invariant-equality), there is only one Null value and it is equal to itself.

+The CBOR Representation of OCapN Null is CBOR Major Type 7, Minor Type 22.

 ## Boolean

 ([JSON](#json-invariants))